dropbox/dropbox-sdk-java/ReadMe.md

 Documentation: [Javadocs](https://dropbox.github.io/dropbox-sdk-java/api-docs/v5.1.1/)

 ## Setup

+### Java Version

+The current release of Dropbox SDK Java supports Java 11+.
+If you are running Java 8 and want to use the SDK, you should user version `4.0.1`.

+### Add a dependency on the Dropbox Java SDK to your project

 If you're using Maven, then edit your project's "pom.xml" and add this to the `<dependencies>` section: